 An entry-level Registered Nurse (RN) with less than 1 year experience can expect to earn an average total compensation (includes tips, bonus, and overtime pay) of ₹207,254 based on 65 salaries.
 An early career Registered Nurse (RN) with 1-4 years of experience earns an average total compensation of ₹245,022 based on 385 salaries.
 A mid-career Registered Nurse (RN) with 5-9 years of experience earns an average total compensation of ₹385,493 based on 169 salaries.
 An experienced Registered Nurse (RN) with 10-19 years of experience earns an average total compensation of ₹454,929 based on 87 salaries.
 In their late career (20 years and higher), employees earn an average total compensation of ₹420,000.

 Nurses do not remain unemployed.
-They easily get jobs in private and government run hospitals, nursing homes, orphanages, old age homes, industries, sanatoriums and the armed forces.
+They easily get jobs in private and government-run hospitals, nursing homes, orphanages, old age homes, industries, sanatoriums, and the armed forces.
 They can also seek employment in the Indian Red Cross Society, Indian Nursing Council, State Nursing Councils and various other nursing institutions.
-Even nurses who have completed the ANM course get to work as primary health workers and midwifes in primary health care centres that are spread throughout the length and breadth of the country.
+Even nurses who have completed the ANM course get to work as primary health workers and midwives in primary health care centers that are spread throughout the length and breadth of the country.

 Nurses can also take up administrative and teaching positions in medical colleges and nursing schools.
-Enterprising individuals can start their own nursing bureaus or even work on their own terms and conditions.
+Enterprising individuals can start their nursing bureaus or even work on their terms and conditions.

-Apart, from these innumerable openings in the domestic sector, nurses who earn international nursing certifications and fulfil the prescribed immigration criteria generally move to greener pastures abroad.
+Apart, from these innumerable openings in the domestic sector, nurses who earn international nursing certifications and fulfill the prescribed immigration criteria generally move to greener pastures abroad.